 Education majors see the potential in all children from all walks of life and want to nurture them to become tomorrow’s educators, business owners, informed citizens, community leaders and government officials.
 Education majors become servant leaders.

 While most other universities offer a Bachelor of Arts or Science, Shenandoah’s program is a Bachelor in Education — putting the focus on the expertise being developed and the career field graduates will pursue.
 The degree focuses on developing content expertise and expertise in how to teach that content to others.

-Shenandoah University’s comprehensive program prepares you to be an effective middle school teacher.
-You’ll complete coursework necessary to earn Virginia licensure (coursework can be adapted for teachers who are provisionally licensed), and spend 300-500 hours gaining hands-on classroom experience.
+You’ll complete coursework necessary to earn Virginia licensure, and spend 300-500 hours gaining hands-on classroom experience.

-Teacher education programs at Shenandoah University are approved by the Virginia State Board of Education and Teacher Education Accreditation Council (TEAC/CAEP).
+Teacher education programs at Shenandoah University are approved by the Virginia Board of Education and the Council for the Accreditation of Educator Preparation (CAEP).

 A strong component of the Middle School Teacher Education Program is a partnership with local schools where university students meet for class lectures and work directly with students and teachers in the school setting.
 University students begin observing in classrooms early in the program and advance to working as tutors, teaching large and small groups, and conducting classroom research.